DevExpress-Examples/winforms-print-pivot-and-chart-controls/readme.md

 * [Form1.cs](./CS/WinformsExport/Form1.cs) ([Form1.vb](./VB/WinformsExport/Form1.vb))

-# WinForms - How to Print Pivot and Chart Controls to a Single Document
+# WinForms - How to Print a Document that Contains Pivot and Chart Controls

-The following example shows how to print to a single document the Pivot Grid component [integrated](https://docs.devexpress.com/WindowsForms/8748/controls-and-libraries/pivot-grid/data-analysis/integration-with-the-chart-control) with the Chart.
+The following example shows how to print a document that contains a Pivot Grid control with an [integrated](https://docs.devexpress.com/WindowsForms/8748/controls-and-libraries/pivot-grid/data-analysis/integration-with-the-chart-control) Chart:

 ![PrintPreview](images/printpreview.png)